Climate Action Declarations

-4. Encourage our suppliers and our community to make the same declaration; sharing best practices amongst colleagues and peers; and actively participate in the Tourism Declares community.
+4. Encourage our suppliers and community to make the same declaration, share best practices amongst colleagues and peers, and actively participate in the Tourism Declares community.

 5. Advocate for change.
 We recognize the need for system change across the industry to accelerate a just transition towards carbon-free tourism.

-RISE Travel Institute is a also proud signatory of the Glasgow Declaration on Climate Action in Tourism
+RISE Travel Institute is a proud signatory of the Glasgow Declaration on Climate Action in Tourism

 RISE Travel Institute commits to the following actions:

-- Deliver climate action plans within 12 months from becoming a signatory (or updating existing plans), and begin implementing them;
+Deliver climate action plans within 12 months of becoming a signatory (or updating existing plans) and begin implementing them

-- Work in a collaborative spirit, sharing good practices and solutions, and disseminating information to encourage additional organisations to become signatories and supporting one another to reach targets as quickly as possible.
+Work in a collaborative spirit, sharing good practices and solutions, and disseminating information to encourage additional organizations to become signatories and supporting one another to reach targets as quickly as possible

 (Published on November 3, 2021)